tinythings/sysinspect/docs/modeldescr/entities.rst

 Synopsis
 --------

-Entitles describe claims and relations within the architecture.
+Entities describe claims and relations within the architecture.
 These expectations should be aligned with constraints.
 Each entity has a **true** or **false** state.
 A "true" state is when all constraints and checks produce the expected result.